Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the Oklahoma City Thunder win the 2026 Pro Basketball Finals, and "No" if they do not.
-The outcome will be verified by NBA.com.
-Trading opens on July 12, 2025, at 10:00 AM EDT, and closes after a champion is declared or by June 29, 2028, at 10:00 AM EDT, with payouts projected 5 minutes after closing.
+This market resolves to "Yes" if Oklahoma City wins the 2026 Pro Basketball Finals, and "No" if they do not.
+The outcome is verified by the NBA.
+Trading opened on July 12, 2025, at 10:00 AM EDT, and the market will close and expire either when a title holder is declared or by June 29, 2028, at 10:00 AM EDT, with payouts projected 5 minutes after closing.

 Available Contracts